Nikon F

 Long, Brian.
 2018.
 Nikon: A Celebration, 3rd ed.
 Ramsbury, England: Crowood Press.

-This book has interesting information on the early history of Nippon Kogaku.
+The early history of Nippon Kogaku is here.
 As the author explains, the company was founded in 1917.
 In 1932 the Nikkor brand name was trademarked for their line of lenses.
 By the late 1930s Nippon Kogaku was Japan’s leading supplier of optical equipment, much of it for the military (e.g., rangefinders, binoculars, aerial cameras).
 In the mid- to late-1930s Nippon Kogaku supplied rangefinders and Nikkor lenses for the new Canon camera.

-With World War II, Nippon Kogagu concentrated on optical systems for the military.
-Among other things it supplied rangefinders for Japanese warships including the battleship Yamato.
-The company made a lot of money as a World War II defense contractor, racking up record profits in 1944.
+During World War II, one of Nippon Kogagu’s specialties was rangefinders for warships, including the battleship Yamato.
+Defense contracting was lucrative and the company recorded record profits in 1944.
 But that ended in 1945 at which point a new, non-military business base was needed.
 Nippon Kogaku started developing a 35mm camera.

 Matanle, I. 1996.
 Collecting and Using Classic SLRs.
 New York: Thames and Hudson.